1983 World Cup (men's golf)

-The 1983 World Cup took place 8–11 December 1983 at the Pondok Indah Golf and Country Club in Jakarta, Indonesia.
+The 1983 World Cup took place 8–11 December 1983 at the Pondok Indah Golf and Country Club in Pondok Indah, Pondok Pinang, Kebayoran Lama, South Jakarta, Indonesia.
 It was the 30th World Cup event.
 The tournament was a 72-hole stroke play team event with 32 teams (of which Germany withdrew from the competition).
 Each team consisted of two players from a country.
 The combined score of each team determined the team results.
 The United States team of Rex Caldwell and John Cook won by seven strokes over the Australia team of Terry Gale and Wayne Grady and Canada team of Dave Barr and Jerry Anderson The individual competition for The International Trophy, was won by Dave Barr three strokes ahead of Rex Caldwell.